sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 *   **[RIPE RIS (Routing Information Service)](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data/):** Provides high-fidelity snapshots from a dense network of collectors, primarily in Europe.
 *   **[CAIDA BGP Stream](https://bgpstream.caida.org/):** A framework for analyzing both real-time and historical data from various sources.

----

-### How BGP Shapes the Global Internet Map

-For this edition, I processed over 15 years of BGP snapshots and PeeringDB archives to build the Logical Dominance model.
-Reconstructing this history was easily the hardest part of the project.
-I quickly realized that reliable archival data for physical peering effectively vanishes before 2010, which set a hard limit on how far back I could take the timeline.

 #### IPv4
 Earlier, I mentioned that I’m only looking at IPv4.
 You might be asking why I avoided IPv6.